aerobless/theowinter.ch-2016/_posts/2015-05-13-Use-cgi-bin-to-automate-Jekyll.md

 title: Automate Jekyll publishing with a cgi-bin bash script
 description: "Automate publishing your Jekyll blog posts with a simple cgi-bin bash script.
 This works also for other static site generators."
 category: articles
-tags: [Jekyll, blogging, cgi-bin, automation, git, web]
+tags: [Jekyll, Blogging, WebDev, Automation]
 image:
   feature: rappi_steg.jpg
 comments: true